Krishnakanthksa/CVAE---CGAN-for-Kuzushiji49/README.md

 This adversarial framework makes C-GANs powerful but also introduces challenges.
 The generator strives to “fool” the discriminator, leading to sharper and more detailed images.
 However, training requires careful hyperparameter tuning to avoid instability.

 Despite these challenges, the C-GAN successfully produced high-quality, realistic images.
 Over multiple epochs, the generated samples improved significantly, showcasing the potential of adversarial learning.

+## Results and Insights

+The project achieved its objectives of generating Japanese characters conditioned on both class and style labels.
+Through visualizations of loss curves and generated images, the effectiveness of both models became evident.
+The training results highlighted the differences in learning dynamics and the types of images each model excelled at generating.